 There are many accolades and achievements that I’m proud of throughout my life to date.
 While in high school, I was very active in the Business Professionals of America (BPA), where I eventually earned 2nd place at the National Leadership Conference in Anaheim, California in Database Applications (using Microsoft Access 2000).
 I was also a part of our school’s Renaissance program for high-achievement students, Fellowship of Christian Students (also known as Fellowship of Christian Athletes, or FCA), and the Boy Scouts of America, where I earned the highest ranking of Eagle Scout.
 I also played trumpet and later baritone/euphonium in our school band, and it was actually in band that I met my wife.

 I graduated from high school in the Class of 2001 and went on to the University of Louisville.
 A graduate from the U of L Class of 2005, I hold a Bachelor of Business Science degree in Computer Information Systems with a Minor in Marketing.
 That degree reflects my long-standing career interests in business and technology.
 I was already working a job (part-time, until out of high school) as early as May 1998, when I first started with my parents’ company, C & G Technologies.
 This was what started my path in the medical imaging field, and for the next 15 years I was able to channel my passion into helping to make that company the best it could be.
-With the whole family onboard, my parents finally sold their amazing company in 2013, and so now it is owned by a much larger organization called BC Technical.
-In the period of 2010-2013, my career took a tangential path into the field of licensed products and direct-to-consumer retail, which greatly advanced my professional experience and relationships.
+With the whole family onboard, my parents finally sold their amazing company in 2013.
+In the period of 2010-2013, my career took a tangential path into the field of licensed products and direct-to-consumer retail, which greatly advanced my professional experience and relationships within a different industry.
 Those ventures hit troubled times with the brands we were supporting, so I ultimately walked away from those.
 (Sometimes knowing when to quit is as important as knowing when not to.)
 Despite the stresses which accompanied those ventures, however, I found something truly contagious about the consumer and entertainment business as compared to the business-to-business world I was accustomed to.
 CTNP is a calling for me in that direction.
 (You can get a more detailed summary of my professional history via my personal LinkedIn page.)